Logic-Voyager/crimeRecord_DBMS/README.md

 # crimeRecord_DBMS

-" A software to store and retrieve crime report and suspec0t. "
+" A software to store and retrieve crime report and suspect. "